Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Some mobile workover or completion service drilling operations employees may be subject to either the federal or provincial Drivers' Hours of Service Regulations, which govern the maximum driving times and minimum off-duty times of commercial vehicle drivers (both bus and truck).

-For more information on drivers hours of service, contact Carrier Services, a section of Alberta Transportation:
+For more information on drivers hours of service, contact Carrier Services:

 In addition to the special provisions outlined above, all other minimum standards for employment apply to mobile workover or completion service drilling operations employees.
 Learn more about these rules on the following Alberta government web pages: